AppleJax2/wordpress-mcp/README.md

-# KumoCart - WordPress Browser Automation
+# Tanuki - WordPress Browser Automation

 A specialized Model Context Protocol (MCP) server for WordPress browser automation.
-KumoCart provides tools for AI agents to create, manage, and customize WordPress websites with a focus on the Divi theme builder.
+Tanuki provides tools for AI agents to create, manage, and customize WordPress websites with a focus on the Divi theme builder.

 ## Features